 Serve as a drug information resource and pharmacy liaison for physicians, residents, patients and staff in appropriate units or departments, to ensure the timely administration of appropriate medications and resolution of other issues as needed.
 Serve as a pharmacy representative to other Carle Hospital Committees as they relate to specialty practice.

 Perform order entry, order verification and clinician order review as required while documenting clinical interventions and consultations following the requirements of the Department of Pharmacy for documentation.
 Provide pharmacokinetic consultations and other dosing recommendations as required.
 Performs other duties as assigned.

 Provide Medication Therapy Management Services as defined in the Illinois Pharmacy Practice Act while keeping informed of all local, state and regulatory laws or requirements.
-Maintains awareness of contemporary trends in the profession of pharmacy through the professional literature and attendance at professional organization meetings, institutes and/or seminars.
+Maintains awareness of contemporary trends in pediatric and neonatal pharmacy practice through the professional literature and attendance at professional organization meetings, institutes and/or seminars.

 EDUCATIONAL REQUIREMENTS Doctorate Pharmacy or Bachelors Pharmacy or Three (3) years of experience with a BS in Pharmacy is a valid substitution for Doctorate in Pharmacy.

 CERTIFICATION & LICENSURE REQUIREMENTS Pharmacist License Illinois and Basic Life Support (BLS) w/in 30 days of start date in position and Advanced Cardiac Life Support (ACLS) w/in 1year of start date in position and Pediatric Advanced Life Support (PALS) w/in 1 year of start date in position and.
 Successful completion of ASHP Accredited Residency program.
 BCPS preferred.